weaveworks/weave/site/encryption/implementation.md

 By way of comparison, this is exactly how OpenSSL works - it reads 256 bits of entropy at startup, and uses that to seed an internal CSPRNG, which is used to generate keys.
-While Weave could have taken the same approach and built a custom CSPRNG to work around the potential `/dev/random` blocking issue, the decision was made to rely on the [heavily scrutinised](http://eprint.iacr.org/2012/251.pdf) Linux random number
+While Weave Net could have taken the same approach and built a custom CSPRNG to work around the potential `/dev/random` blocking issue, the decision was made to rely on the [heavily scrutinised](http://eprint.iacr.org/2012/251.pdf) Linux random number